habibcilmd-cardiologist/dr-cil/content/en/blog/coronary-angioplasty/index.md

 ---
-title: 'Coronary Angioplasty and Stent: Complete Vessel Opening Procedure Guide'
+title: "Coronary Angioplasty and Stent: Complete Vessel Opening Procedure Guide"
 description: What is coronary angioplasty?
 Comprehensive information about opening blocked vessels with balloon and stent, procedure stages, stent types, complications and long-term results.
 date: 2024-12-10
 lastmod: 2024-12-10
-translationKey: coronary-angioplasty
+translationKey: blog-coronary-angioplasty
 categories:
     - Cardiology
     - Interventional Cardiology
 tags:
     - Angioplasty
     - Stent
     - Coronary Intervention
 author: Assoc.
 Prof. Dr. Habib ÇİL
 showTableOfContents: true
 featured: featured.svg
 faq:
     - question: Is angioplasty a painful procedure?
       answer: The procedure is performed under local anesthesia and sedation, so no pain is felt.
 A brief pressure sensation in the chest may occur when the balloon is inflated, but this lasts only a few seconds.
     - question: How long should I take medication after stent?
       answer: Aspirin for life, second antiplatelet drug (clopidogrel, ticagrelor, or prasugrel) usually for 6-12 months.
 Duration is adjusted according to individual risk assessment.
     - question: Can I have MRI after stent placement?
       answer: Yes, modern stents are MRI compatible.
 MRI can be safely performed 6 weeks after the procedure.
     - question: Can I exercise after stent?
       answer: Yes, exercise is possible after the recovery period.
 Safe exercise level is determined through cardiac rehabilitation program.
     - question: Does the stent stay for life?
       answer: Yes, the stent is permanent and integrates into the vessel wall over time.
 It is accepted by the body and does not affect normal life.
 ---

 {{< alert type="info" >}}